PeKlor/BAP-Project/README.md

-# Basic Principles of Programming Project 2022-2023
+# Basic Programming Principles Project 2022-2023
 This project was implemented for the course "Basic Programming Principles", while I was studying at Aristotle University of Thessaloniki.

 Project Grade: 10/10